You remember all of those people that told us just wait, just wait when Obamacare is implemented.

 I have a theory on the missing plane.

-It's gonna be a little different.
+It's going to be a little different.

-Um during World War II, there were five planes that flew into the Bermuda Triangle.
+During World War II, there were five planes that flew into the Bermuda Triangle.

-There they were it was they were army planes on a mission.
+They were army planes on a mission.

-They they disappeared.
+They disappeared.

-The first search plane going after them disappeared in the second one too.
+The first search plane going after them disappeared in the second one, too.

 So what is this, the bamboo triangle?

-Or something like that.
+Something like that.

 So I don't know.

-You know, I read voluminously, and I read, I read everything that I that i I don't care if it's interesting to me, I'll read it.
+I don't care if it's interesting to me, I'll read it.

-Could be about anything.
+It could be about anything.

-It it it's it's uh got unique weather patterns and so forth.
+It's got unique weather patterns and so forth.

-Um but the the story basically poo-pooed the whole notion that there was something dynamically dangerous about that particular area of the planet that doomed ships and airplanes going through it, said it as largely just series of coincidences, and it's not nearly as many as people think.
+But the story basically poo-pooed the whole notion that there was something dynamically dangerous about that particular area of the planet that doomed ships and airplanes going through it.

-That it's like a lot of legends and mysteries and uh supernatural things that's been expanded and and and exaggerated and built upon far bigger than what it actually was in terms of the number of lost aircraft and ships in there.
+It's been expanded and exaggerated and built upon far bigger than what it actually was in terms of the number of lost aircraft and ships in there.

 Right.

-But I understand that aircraft have dials that just go crazy at certain times and and they lose direction.
+But I understand that aircraft have dials that just go crazy at certain times and they lose direction.

-So I guess I you know I don't know.
+So, you know, I don't know.

 It's a guess.